johnnoG/crypto-prediction/frontend/README.md

 ## Notes

-- The UI currently forces dark mode in `frontend/src/App.tsx`.
+- The UI forces dark mode in `frontend/src/App.tsx`.
 - Auth tokens are stored in `localStorage` (`auth_tokens`, `auth_user`).
 - Errors on protected endpoints trigger a client-side logout event.
+- `ForecastPanel` fetches `/api/forecasts/models` on mount to determine which ML models are available from the backend.
+Model options shown in the UI (LightGBM, LSTM, Transformer, TCN, DLinear, Ensemble) reflect actual trained artifacts rather than static placeholders.